 More two decades of running this crazy little website has brought in thousands of questions and comments from many smart, concerned, and discerning site visitors.
 Since I began using social media as another way of getting the word out, however, the volume of questions has skyrocketed.
 I can often refer folks to an exist FAQ or page on the website.
 But I’m seeing that even that sometimes doesn’t get at the real heart of the matter or answer the more fundamental questions that underpin the messages filling up my inbox each day.

-As the speed of information-sharing moves into overdrive, emails and social media messages are taking on a more desperate tone.
+As the speed of information-sharing moves into hyperdrive, emails and social media messages are taking on a more desperate tone.
 Committed cat caregivers have a serious case of Conflicting Information Fatigue.
-And often I'm at a loss to give them satisfying answers - not only because of the limits of my knowledge, but because there are lots of voices out there that offer up advice that contradicts mine.
+I’m at a loss to give consistently satisfying answers – not only because of the limits of my knowledge, but because there are lots of voices out there that offer up advice that contradicts mine.

 Further complicating all this?
 Another layer of confusion.
 Recipes for homemade food are all over the map in terms of ingredients.
 I had the opportunity this past week to look over about half a dozen recipes prepared by professional veterinary nutritionists for their cat clients and found myself puzzled (understatement) to see that they almost invariably included ingredients that cannot be reconciled with the science and accumulated wisdom and knowledge on feline nutrition that’s been published by leading lights in that same field.

 - Most conspicuous were ingredients that provide virtually no biologically available nutrition to carnivores – ingredients that can aggravate or trigger gastrointestinal disorders (examples include kale, spinach, cauliflower, green beans, lentils, chard, and split peas).